Intensive Self Care With Cancer - 038

 George's Aloe Vera Juice - one cup with a freshly squeezed organic lemon in the morning on an empty stomach.

-Pure Encapsulations Digestive Enzymes Ultra four with each meal.
+Pure Encapsulations Digestive Enzymes Ultra three with each meal.

 Detoxification support:

-I aim for two liters of filtered water daily, sometimes containing powder with electrolytes and minerals.
+I aim for two liters of filtered water daily, sometimes containing powdered electrolytes and minerals.

 PEKANA Itires to support lymphatic detoxification and drainage: 20-40 drops in filtered water throughout the day.